-activity within the Council.
+incorporated and further refinement to reflect the activity within the Council.

-Issue/risk Recommendation Agreed management action/timing Valuation Report The valuation documentation provided to support the annual valuation exercise could be further enhanced through the preparation of an annual valuation report outlining: the assets revalued in year the methodology applied to the exercise the total valuation amount reflected within the annual accounts and details of compliance with industry standards.
+lssue/risk Recommendation Agreed management action/timing Valuation Report The valuation documentation provided to support the annual valuation exercise could be further enhanced through the preparation of an annual valuation report outlining: the assets revalued in year the methodology applied to the exercise the total valuation amount reflected within the annual accounts and details of compliance with industry standards.
 Risk - There is a risk that the documentation to support the valuation exercise lacks detail and results in additional audit work being required to ensure appropriate assurances are obtained to support the valuations within the annual accounts.
 The Council's valuer prepares a valuation report on an annual basis outlining the details of the work undertaken, the impact on the asset values and the methodology applied in completing the revaluation programme.
 Exhibit 2, Point 1 Agreed.
-Estates Surveyor/Chief Financial Officer 31 March 2022 2.
-Annual Governance Statement The Annual Governance Statement provided as part of the unaudited accounts required additional disclosures to be incorporated and further refinement to reflect the Review and refine the project plan for the delivery of the unaudited Annual Governance Statement to ensure the statement is delivered within agreed timescales and to the appropriate standard.
-Agreed.
-CEO Business Manager 31 March 2022
+Estates Surveyor/Chief Financial Officer 31 March 2022 - 2.
+Annual Governance Statement The Annual Governance Statement provided as part of the unaudited accounts required additional Review and refine the project plan for the delivery of the unaudited Annual Governance Statement to ensure the statement is delivered within agreed timescales and to the Agreed.
+CEO Business Manager 31 March 2022 timescales and to the appropriate standard.